-General Skilled Migration is suitable for people who are not sponsored by an employer, but have skills and talents in highly desired or required occupations in Australia.
-These visas usually provide permanent residency independently or pathways to permanent residency without requireing sponsorship from an employer.
+General Skilled Migration is the best option for those people who are willing to work and live in Australia, but have skills and talents in highly desired or required occupations in Australia.
+These visas usually provide permanent residency independently or pathways to permanent residency without requiring sponsorship from an employer.

 The Employer Nomination Scheme is an option for people who are nominated by an Australian employer to fill full-time positions in Australia.
 To be eligible, the applicant must be under 50 years of age and have a good English language ability.
-The applicant should also have recent and/or on going experience in the nominated position found in the Consolidated Skills Occupation List (CSOL).
+The applicant should also have recent and/or on going experience in the nominated position found in the Combined MLTSSL & STSOL.

 For the Direct Entry Stream method, a satisfactory skills assessment must be obtained from the relevant assessment authority.
 The Direct Entry Stream is usually used to fast-track the process to obtain permanent residency under the Employer Nomination Scheme.
 This scheme includes:

 Direct Entry Stream

 Skilled Employer Sponsored Regional (Provisional) Visa (Subclass) is a sponsorship option to fulfil the labour shortages by regional employers in their region.
 This visa is available to skilled workers, who are already living in Australia as Temporary Residents and who are living outside Australia.

 For this visa, skilled worker must be nominated by an employer in the regional and must have skilled in an occupation in the Regional Occupation List.
 Also, the applicant must have relevant skills assessment, be under the age of 45, meet the English language proficiency requirements and have at least 3 years relevant work experience in nominated occupation.